Accounting policies and procedures

 • foundations in which the university is a founding member;

-• close family members of the members of the executive and senior management of the university including spouses, domestic partners and children, and foundations, non-profit associations and companies under their control or significant influence.
+• close family members of the members of the executive and senior management of the university, including spouses, domestic partners and children, and foundations, non-profit associations and companies under their control or significant influence.

-13.3 The remuneration and significant benefits provided to members of the executive and senior management are disclosed in the financial statements.
-In accordance with the Public Sector Financial Accounting and Reporting Guidelines, information on other related party transactions is disclosed only where the transactions do not meet general legal requirements or the university’s internal rules or have not been conducted on market terms.
+In accordance with the Public Sector Financial Accounting and Reporting Guidelines, information on other related party transactions shall be disclosed only where such transactions do not comply with general legal requirements or the university’s internal rules, or where they have not been conducted on market terms.

-13.5 The Accounting Division shall identify the financial transactions made with related parties during the financial year and prepare notes to the consolidated financial statements on the basis thereof.
-Unless otherwise stated (e.g. a comment in the approval round of a purchase or sales invoice), the Accounting Division shall proceed based on the knowledge that the transactions meet legal requirements.
-Transactions that do not meet legal requirements are recognised in a note to the consolidated financial statements.
+Unless otherwise indicated (e.g. by a comment in the approval process of a purchase or sales invoice), the Accounting Division shall assume that transactions comply with applicable legal requirements.
+Transactions that do not comply with such requirements shall be disclosed in a note to the consolidated financial statements.

 14. INVENTORY